 Check for leaks on the hydraulic lines.
 A small oil leak can be hard to detect.
 But left unchecked, it can rapidly turn into a major problem that takes time for cleanup and repair.

 Check for tiny leaks daily.
 Be sure to tighten fittings that are leaking.
 Take care to clean off excess oil.
-This attracts less dirt and also gives you a cleaner suimportant of Checking for leaks on the hydraulic linesrface, which makes it easier to spot future leaks.
+This attracts less dirt and also gives you a cleaner surface, which makes it easier to spot future leaks.
 Your machinery will also run cooler when it is cleaner.

 Also check the bolts around the tooling area.
 These can get loose due to vibration and shock.